kuzzleio/sdk-javascript/doc/7/controllers/collection/validate-specifications/index.md

 # validateSpecifications

-The validateSpecifications method checks if a validation specification is well formatted.
+Checks if a validation specification is well formatted.
 It does not store or modify the existing specification.

 When the validation specification is not formatted correctly, a detailed error message is returned to help you to debug.